Identifying and reducing waste from piped nitrous in the NHS

 What has happened so far?

-NHS Trusts have achieved sizable emissions reductions already, reducing nitrous oxide waste through:
+NHS trusts have achieved sizable emissions reductions already, reducing nitrous oxide waste through:

 - audits and system pressure tests to identify leaks;